THANNAGA/Reset-Networks/README.md

 ### Topography for categorical areas in ventral occipitotemporal cortex [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1RhRNCYmUEr1lppWrtrmoJaPbCv9XQR4X)

 In ventral occipitotemporal cortex, more than two decades of studies have established the presence of areas selective for various widespread visual categories, in particular faces, bodies, tools, houses, and words.
-While there is no shortage of computational models able to reproduce many caracteristics of the visual system, including some of vOTC, only one [3] achieves both topography and scale at the same time - with topography being problematic as it requires two different notions of space to coexist.
+While there is no shortage of computational models able to reproduce many caracteristics of the visual system, including some of vOTC, only one [3] achieves both topography and scale at the same time - with topography being problematic as it requires two different notions of space to coexist (thanks are due to Hyodong Lee for exchanges that provided useful information on Topographic Deep Artificial Neural Networks).
 By contrast, the way Reset networks achieve topography at scale is conceptually straightforward.

 ![Reset network for vOTC](https://user-images.githubusercontent.com/13241166/141536355-621178f4-555b-4863-8639-be40cb61c21c.png)